A is for Apologies for Past Practices of Forced Adoption

 With the return to parent-centred policy on adoption pushing for more babies to be adopted, perhaps a thought for their health could be considered.

-The AIFS study released in 2012 showed that the physical and psychological health of persons who were adopted was lower than the Australian population as a whole.
+The AIFS study released in 2012 showed that the physical and psychological health of people who were adopted was lower than the Australian population as a whole.

 For myself, although I did not know I was adopted until I was 43 years old, my body knew, and by the time I was 22 I had severe rheumatoid arthritis, which was diagnosed decades later as Relapsing Polychondritis by a rheumatologist who took my symptoms seriously, and informed me without alarming me, of the fatal potential of this disease which attacks cartilage including the trachea.